Voice AI

 • File-based transcription

-• Sentiment analysis and transcript summaries
+• Sentiment analysis + transcript summaries

-• Transcript translation with side-by-side comparison
+• Translation with side-by-side comparison

 <!--